VedPeesu/news-sentiment-analyzer/README.md

-# NewsAggregatorSentimentAnalysis
+# News Sentiment Analyzer

-A modern full-stack application to get articles with keywords through a news API which involves aggregation, web scraping, parsing, and natural language processing.
-It sends users headlines and links to the top articles for a keyword.
+A full-stack application that aggregates news articles using a keyword search, then performs sentiment analysis using natural language processing (NLP).
+It combines aggregation, and web scraping to deliver top headlines, links, and sentiment insights across many topics in real time.

-#Features
+##Features
 - News aggregation related to user inputted keywords, retreiving top headlines with links.
 - Summarization of articles for users to quickly gain information
 - Real time sentiment analysis with a rating and score for users to understand the current situation.